Soil Corrective Action Completion at Former Instrument Manufacturing Plant

 Low Temperature Evaporative Desorption Technology (EDT)

 Formerly an instrument manufacturing facility, the 45-acre site in Fullerton, California was designated a “large quantity generator” of hazardous waste.
 In 2008, under oversight of the CA DTSC, a RCRA Facility Investigation identified VOCs including PCE, TCE and degradation compounds in soil, soil vapor, and groundwater.
-Reterro was contracted for a pilot test, then subsequent full-scale production on remediating 100,000 tons of soil.
+Reterro was contracted for a pilot test, then subsequent full-scale remediation of 100,000 tons of soil.

 The EDT pilot test was performed in accordance with a DTSC-approved work plan under Corrective Action Management Unit rules (CAMU) (40 CFR 264.550), and permits issued by the South Coast Air Quality Management District.